Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python File Handling/File Operations.md

 In the above example, we are using the `disk_usage()` function to get the size of a directory.
 The `disk_usage()` function takes one argument.
 The argument is the name of the directory whose size is to be obtained.

+## Conclusion
+In this tutorial, we learned how to perform file operations in Python.
+We learned how to create, rename, delete, and move files and directories.
+We also learned how to list files and directories, check if a file or directory exists, get the current working directory, change the current working directory, and get the size of a file or directory.
+Now you can perform file operations in Python.
+For more information, visit the [official documentation](https://docs.python.org/3/library/os.html) of the `os` module and the [official documentation](https://docs.python.org/3/library/shutil.html) of the `shutil` module.
+For more tutorials, visit our Python Central Hub.